 - Pasta: I love serving roasted vegetable pasta with some balsamic reduction on the side.
 So good!

-Pour the glaze into a clean glass jar with a tight lid and refrigerate.
+Pour the glaze into a clean glass jar with a tight lid and refrigerate for up to 2 weeks.
 Balsamic vinegar will lose its flavor if stored at room temperature.

 Balsamic vinegar glaze usually lasts about one month in the refrigerator.